chromaxyz/reflex/README.md

 ## Usage

-Reflex includes a suite of fuzzing and invariant tests written in Solidity with Foundry.
+Reflex includes a suite of unit and fuzz tests written in Solidity with Foundry.

 Please refer to the [IMPLEMENTERS](docs/IMPLEMENTERS.md) guide for an in-depth breakdown of the framework.